haziq-exe/TikTokAutoUploader/Documentation.md

   - Javascript dependencies will be automatically downloaded, once downloaded it will not attempt to download it again unless the files get deleted.

-  - Runtime might be a 20-30 seconds longer than usual, this is due to libraries being built and runtime should return to normal after first run
+  - Runtime might be a 20-30 seconds longer than usual, this is due to libraries being built.
+Runtime should return to normal after first run

 ### 📝 Important Notes

-- **TikTok Account Recommendations**:
-  - It is recommended to have a TikTok account with at least a few weeks of cookies built up for the best results.
-  - Your TikTok account MUST have the ability to save drafts; otherwise, the code will not work correctly.
-If your account does not have the ability to save drafts, you will be prompted with a warning message during execution
 - **VERY IMPORTANT: TikTok Account Recommendations**:
   - It is recommended to have a TikTok account with at least a few weeks of history built up for the best results.
-  - Your TikTok account MUST have the ability to save drafts; otherwise, the code may not work correctly.
+  - If you want to upload your video with TikTok sounds, your TikTok account MUST have the ability to save drafts; otherwise, you can just upload/schedule the video with copyright checks and trending hashtags

 - **Scheduling Limitations**:
   - The function allows scheduling up to 10 days in advance.